DaJin-Kim/Dajin-Kim/README.md

 ## GitHub Projects

+**1. Stock Price Forecasting with VMD-LSTM and Concrete Dropout**

+Research on stock price prediction using Variational Mode Decomposition (VMD) and LSTM with Concrete Dropout for uncertainty estimation.

+**2. Colon Region Classification using Optical Flow**

+Computer vision research on colon region classification using optical flow from both real colonoscopy videos and the Mikoto colon simulator for real-time inference.

-- Sleep Stage Classification using PSG data
+**3. Sleep Stage Classification using TinySleepNet**

-- Medical AI research projects
-- Deep learning experiments for biosignal analysis
+Sleep stage classification using PSG data with TinySleepNet, including model confidence estimation and a human-in-the-loop framework for clinical decision support.

 ---

 ## Contact

-Email: your_email@example.com
+Email: dajini1090@gmail.com